Koror: History

 The first sighting of Koror, Babeldaob, and Peleliu recorded by Westerners was by the Spanish expedition of Ruy López de Villalobos at the end of January, 1543.
 They were then charted as Los Arrecifes (The Reefs in Spanish).
 In November and December 1710 these three islands were again visited and explored by a Spanish missionary expedition commanded by Sargento Mayor Francisco Padilla on board the patache Santísima Trinidad.

 Two years later they were explored in detail by the expedition of Spanish naval officer Bernardo de Egoy.
 He was part of the Captaincy General of the Philippines, dependent on the Viceroyalty of New Spain.
 In 1919 it became the capital of the South Seas Mandate.
+LtCol Earl Hancock Ellis, the first Director of Marine Corps Intelligence, died on Koror in May 1923.
 On 7 October 2006, Ngerulmud replaced Koror as Palau's capital city.

+U.S. military will upgrade Palau's Malakal harbor for American warships and a Chinese-owned hotel overlooking the Harbor could be used for surveillance.